sagefy/sagefy/docs/pages/survey_of_learning_research.md

 **Question**: _When is a series of questions more effective than single questions?_

-**Question**: _How many questions should go in a single set?_

-**Question**: _Is asking learner to explain their reasoning for their answers effective?
-Is it more effective to ask learners to explain the correct answer?_

-- SH 19: Learners often perform procedures without understanding the ideas behind them.
-    - Cites Berry & Broadbent, 1988; Reber & Kotovsky, 1997; Sun, Merrill, & Peterson, 2001

-**Question**: _Are learner predictions effective?_

-- SH 33: Asking a learner to predict the outcome of a new context based on their existing prior knowledge can improve recall of the new information.
-- SH 44: Getting the right answer is often not as critical as using existing knowledge to organize and predict answers.
-Beginners often focus on the right answer over the reasoned answer; experts are the opposite.

-_File_

 - SB 101-102: To reduce cognitive load, segment lessons into short chunks; and let learners be in control of the pace of the segments.
     - Cites Mayer and Chandler (2001)
 - SE 266: Provide step by step feedback for processes.